marcodb26/TabMania/README.md

 # TabMania

+TabMania organizes all your browser tabs across all your windows.
+TabMania makes windows disappear, so you can focus on just your tabs, wherever they might be on your system.
+Find a lost tab; group tabs in ways that are meaningful to you, not by window; use keyboard shortcuts to navigate back to a previous tab from anywhere in the system; attach specific tabs to keyboard shortcuts so they're always one keypress away from view, regardless of how many tabs in how many windows you might have open.

+## Home view
+The home view is where most of the action is.
+The home view is where all your browser tabs are listed alphabetically by title.
+Browser tabs loaded with URLs from the same location (hostname) will be automatically grouped together.
+You can change this default grouping behavior by configuring _custom groups_ (see _Custom groups_ below for more details).

+Pinned tabs and groups are listed first, before all other unpinned tabs (see __Pinned tabs and groups__ below for more details).

 ## Understanding browser tab tiles
 TabMania lists Chrome tabs as tiles within the _Home_ (ehm...) tab of the extension.
 Each tile includes a few visible bits of information about the state of a browser tab: